htpwebdesign/fwd-starter-theme/readme.txt

 == Description ==

-A starter theme for the WordPress module of the Front-end Web Developer program at BCIT.
+A starter theme for the FWDP 3600 course (Content Management Systems) of the Front-end Web Developer program at BCIT.

 == Installation ==